 Strong Edges Protect Strong Foundations

-We’ve frequently mentioned how a proper base preparation supports the performance of concrete pavers.
+We’ve frequently mentioned how a proper paver base supports the performance of concrete pavers and every concrete paver installation.

 But a strong foundation is only part of the equation.